krnsk0/krnsk0.dev/src/data/about/about.md

 </p>
 <p>Since then, I've worked on business-critical frontend applications with millions of users, developer tooling to help teams magnify their productivity, and resources to help teach the Javascript and Node ecosystems.</p>
 </p>
-<p>I have a special interest in problems of <b>frontend architecture</b>: the design of complex client-side applications that are performant, maintainable, testable, and scalable.
+<p>I have a special interest in problems of <b>frontend architecture</b>: how to design complex client-side applications that are performant, maintainable, testable, and scalable across many developers and teams.
 I have experience using the <b>microfrontends</b> pattern to solve problems in this area.</p>

 <p>Want to talk?
 Check out my <a href="/projects/">portfolio</a>, <a href="https://github.com/krnsk0">Github</a>, or connect with me on <a href="https://www.linkedin.com/in/krnsk0/">LinkedIn</a>.</p>